Republic Services (RSG)

 AI Analysis | Feedback

-Republic Services (RSG) is anticipated to drive future revenue growth over the next two to three years through a combination of strategic pricing, acquisitions, and expanding its sustainability initiatives.
+Republic Services (RSG) is expected to drive future revenue growth over the next 2-3 years through a combination of strategic initiatives and ongoing operational strengths.

 AI Analysis | Feedback